shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_3_dimensions.rst

       - b \; ∂_x ∧ ∂_z & + a \; ∂_y ∧ ∂_z &               \\
       \end{bmatrix}

-The doubly contravariant rotation object under consideration exclusively operates on covectors.
-To fall back to matrix multiplication, we require a mixed tensor that takes vectors as input, necessating the flattening of one of the components.
+The doubly contravariant rotation obtained exclusively operates on covectors.
+Falling back to matrix multiplication rules requires a mixed tensor that takes a vector as input, and output a vector as output.
+Specifically, we need to flatten the first component in oder to obtain the :math:`♯♭` tensor representation, which corresponds exactly to the matrix representation commonly encountered in linear algebra.

 .. }}}